primelib/primecodegen/README.md

   license: ""
   termsOfService: ""
 paths: {}
+components: {}
 ```

 ## OpenAPI Converter

-The `openapi-convert` command can be used to convert an input specification into another format.
+The `openapi-convert` command can be used to convert between different OpenAPI versions.

 | Command                                                                                                                                             | Description                                                                             |
 | --------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------- |
 | `primecodegen openapi-convert --converter-url https://host.converter  --format-in swagger20 --format-out openapi30 --input /in --output-dir /out  ` | Converts input - into output format (currently Swagger 2.0 to OpenAPI 3.0 is supported) |

-**Note**: If ` --converter-url` paremeter is not provided and env var `PRIMECODEGN_SWAGGER_CONVERTER` is not set the default convert `https://converter.swagger.io/api/convert` will be used.
+**Note**: If `--converter-url` and `PRIMECODEGEN_SWAGGER_CONVERTER` are not set, the default swagger converter `https://converter.swagger.io/api/convert` will be used.

 Environment Variables:

-- `PRIMECODEGN_SWAGGER_CONVERTER` - if set, the respective converter for Swagger 2.0 to OpenAPI 3.0 conversion is used.
-The complete url must be provided, e.c. `https://converter.swagger.io/api/convert`
+- `PRIMECODEGEN_SWAGGER_CONVERTER` - used to specify a custom [swagger-converter](https://github.com/swagger-api/swagger-converter) convert endpoint, used for Swagger 2.0 to OpenAPI 3.0 conversion.

 ## OpenAPI Template Data